 This shift is happening across industries, and it demands a new way of thinking about work.
 The AI Substitution Spectrum provides leaders with a practical framework to evaluate which components of work are most exposed to AI-driven change, and which require human judgment, contextual understanding, or legitimacy.
 It does not predict job loss.
 It clarifies how the locus of value shifts when the technical layer of work becomes inexpensive, fast, and widely accessible.

-The question is not whether AI can "do the work," but which parts of the work it substitutes for-and which parts become more central to human expertise.
+The question is which parts of the work AI does - which parts it substitutes for - and which parts become more central to human expertise.

 The Three Levels of Substitution